 Almost half of the pig producing countries in Africa reported outbreaks of ASF in 2012, with serious negative impacts on production, affecting livelihoods, food security and nutrition.
 In 2007, African swine fever virus (ASFV) genotype II was introduced to Georgia, and spread to 17 countries across Europe.
 In August 2018, ASF emerged in China and has now been introduction to Mongolia, Viet Nam, Democratic People’s Republic of Korea, Cambodia, Laos, Myanmar, The Republic of Korea, Timor Leste, Indonesia, Papua New Guinea, and India.

 African swine fever (ASF) is an unprecedented animal health crisis.
 The current situation presents a global risk of a significant impact on animal health and welfare, national and international economies, rural development, social and political behavior, national food security and national and international markets.
 Progressive spread of ASF appears to be inevitable and the disease is likely to expand via domestic and wild pigs across most continents for years to come.

-This Call to Action will involve specialists from industry, research, academia, and regional and international partners.
+This Call to Action will involve specialists from national veterinary services, industry, research, academia, and regional and international partners.

 OBJECTIVES OF THE CONFERENCE

 - Issue a political declaration on the ASF global threat from governments, industry, academia and stakeholders.

 - Review existing and recently developed tools, mechanisms and practices to address the introduction and spread of ASF.

 - Discuss the progressive improvement pathway for biosecurity in pig production to ensure sustained production and trade.

 SCHEDULE OF WEBINARS